 Silico Research has released a white paper examining the relationship between trust and the success of a collaboration based on our large database of data about alliances.
 The results of our analysis contradict 'conventional wisdom'.

 The CRO Insights+ Tracker Programme gathers feedback from researchers and investigators in the life sciences to assess the reputation of the largest providers of outsourced research and development services in the sector.
 The Programme tracks feedback about the organisations across a range of factors including responsiveness, openness and willingness to share information, commitment to trust, reliability and an ethical approach to research and ability to attract, develop and keep talented people.

 Using our benchmarking database of feedback in hundreds of partnering and similar surveys we have examined the claims made by academics and industry observers about the failure rate for alliances and found them, well....pretty far off the mark.

 The Current Partners Programme is a comprehensive assessment of the strengths and weaknesses of a life science organisation as a partner.
-The Programme covers more than seventy measures, ranging from cultural factors through partnering processes, to the quality of its staff and the governance of the partnership.
-The Programme has been developed by us over ten years of working closely with many of the leading alliance management executives in the sector.
+The Programme covers more than seventy measures, ranging from cultural factors through to the governance of the partnership.
+The Programme has been developed over ten years of working closely with many of the top alliance management teams in the sector.